allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 ## Initialization

 Permission ranks must be initialized before use.
+You can initialize default permission ranks (0-7) for your guild using either method:

+Option 1: Configuration Dashboard (Recommended)

+- Open the configuration dashboard with `/config ranks`
+- Click the "🚀 Init Default Ranks" button
+- This provides a visual interface and immediate feedback

+Option 2: Slash Command

+- Use `/config ranks init` to create default ranks
+- Works in any text channel where the bot has permissions

-Open the configuration dashboard with `/config ranks` and use the dashboard interface to initialize default permission ranks (0-7) for your guild.
-This is a one-time setup—if ranks already exist, the dashboard will show existing ranks.
+This is a one-time setup—if ranks already exist, both methods will show a warning and preserve existing ranks.

 ## Best Practices